Anirudhabg/IoT-Plant-Monitoring-System/README.md

 - Once the hardware is set up and the code is uploaded, the device will start monitoring and displaying the temperature, humidity, and soil moisture levels on the LCD display.
 - Additionally, the data can be accessed remotely using the Blynk app.

-## Troubleshooting

-- If you encounter any issues, ensure that the hardware connections are correct and that the Blynk authentication token and WiFi credentials are properly configured.

-## Contributing

-Contributions are welcome!
-If you have any ideas for improvement or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).